wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 Taking for instance word frequency, this measure tells us if words that have high- or low-frequency *compared to the quote they appear in* are more or less substituted than at random.

-Surprisingly the results for this measure are no different from the context-free measure, as can be seen in @fig:feature-susceptibilities-in_sentence: low-frequency words compared to the sentence are substituted much more than higher-frequency words, words learned earlier than the rest of the sentence are substituted less than words learned later, shorter words less than longer words, and words with scarce neighborhoods slightly more than words with denser neighborhoods.
+Surprisingly the results for this measure are no different from the context-free measure, as can be seen in @fig:feature-susceptibilities-in_sentence: low-frequency words compared to the sentence are substituted much more than higher-frequency words, words learned earlier than the rest of the sentence are substituted less than words learned later, shorter words less than longer words, and words with scarce neighbourhoods slightly more than words with denser neighbourhoods.
 Clustering coefficient and Number of synonyms are, here again and across all substitution models, not significantly different from $\mathcal{H}_0$: with or without context, they do not seem relevant to the selection of substitution targets.